 If you discover that the perfect apartment is just upstairs or down the hallway, keep the following points in mind before you go ahead with transferring apartments:

 - Get on a waiting list.
 If there's no apartment available that meets your requirements, see if you can be added to a waiting list.
 Ask for a time estimate.
-Also, confirm that the waiting list is just a list, meaning it requires no deposit and isn't binding, should you later change your mind.
+Confirm that the waiting list is just a list, meaning it requires no deposit and isn't binding, should you later change your mind.

-- Check in periodically.
+- Check-in periodically.
 It's a good idea to call the management office once in a while just to make sure you haven't somehow been dropped from the list.
 You should take the opportunity to inquire about the wait and let the person know you're still interested.

 - Plan your move accordingly.
 Don't underestimate the time, effort, or expense involved in transferring to a different apartment in the building.
 Since you'll be moving within your building, the good news is you won't need a moving truck, which will bring substantial savings.
-However, depending on furniture and other bulky objects you might own, you may still need to hire professional movers.
+However, depending on the furniture and other bulky objects you might own, you may still need to hire professional movers.

 - Start moving your things as soon as possible.
 If the new apartment is vacant, ask your landlord if you can begin moving your belongings to the new apartment before your lease officially starts.
 While this usually doesn't happen with new tenants, your landlord might let you do it since you're already a renter in the building.
-If you do start bringing over items before your lease begins, you'll, of course, need the key as well as assurance that your belongings will be secure.
-For example, you'll want to know if contractors will be performing work (such as painting) in your new apartment, and make sure they know not to leave the door open while on a break.
+If you do start bringing over items before your lease begins, you'll need the key as well as assurance that your belongings will be secure.
+For example, you'll want to know if contractors will be performing work (such as painting) in your new apartment and make sure they know not to leave the door open while on a break.

 - Expect to cancel and set up new utility accounts.
 Even if you're moving to the apartment next door, keep in mind that you'll still need to set up new accounts as if you moved several blocks away.
 It might seem like a pain, but unfortunately, there are no shortcuts in this regard when transferring apartments.

 - Be courteous if you have a change of plans.
-If you decide to move away to an apartment not in your building, point out to the landlord that you no longer need to be on the waiting list.
+If you decide to move away from an apartment not in your building, point out to the landlord that you no longer need to be on the waiting list.
 Also, if your needs change and you decide you would like to stay where you are, let your landlord know you wish to be removed from the list.